jumbo-tech-campus/JNetworkingKit/README.md

 }
 ```

 * **`Gateway`**: is the entry point to the network layer, a unique class the defines the relevant methods to perform a network call.
-In the demo application, we have created an emtpy class `Gateway` that can be used from Objective-C and will be extended by any set of requests.
+In the demo application, we have created an empty class `Gateway` that can be used from Objective-C and will be extended by any set of requests.
 If your application has two set of services (*products* and *user*), you can create 2 extensions to the Gateway:

 ```swift